2025 SEA Games: Athlete eligibility rules

 During the Chef de Mission meeting in August 2025, the Organizing Committee confirmed that gender verification tests would be conducted for athletes.
-The procedures and methods for testing are determined by each individual sports federation, as the Southeast Asian Games Federation (SEAGF) operate independently and are not governed by the Olympic Council of Asia (OCA).
+The procedures and methods for testing are determined by each individual sports federation, as the SEAGF operate independently and are not governed by the Olympic Council of Asia (OCA).
 All regulations regarding testing are set by the Organizing Committee.

-In addition, strict passport verification will be implemented for all athletes, following complaints from some member nations.
-This comes in response to incidents at the 2023 SEA Games, where some Cambodian naturalized athletes competed using documents other than their national passports, with certificates issued by their respective nations allowing participation.
-For the 2025 Games, athlete documentation will be thoroughly checked upon entry into Thailand, during the competition, and upon departure.
-Any cases of document falsification or attempts to field athletes representing countries other than their own will result in immediate action, preventing such violations from occurring during this edition of the Games.
+In addition, strict passport verification was implemented for all athletes.
+This came in response to incidents at the 2023 SEA Games, where some Cambodian naturalized athletes competed using documents other than their national passports, with certificates issued by their respective nations allowing participation.
+For the 2025 Games, athlete documentation was to be thoroughly checked upon entry into Thailand, during the competition, and upon departure.
+Any cases of document falsification or attempts to field athletes representing countries other than their own would result in immediate action, preventing such violations from occurring during this edition of the Games.

 Calendar

 In the following calendar for the 2025 SEA Games, each blue box represents an event competition, such as a qualification round, on that day.
 The yellow boxes represent days during which medal-awarding finals for a sport were held.
 On the left, the calendar lists each sport with events held during the Games, and at the right how many gold medals were won in that sport.
-There is a key at the top of the calendar to aid the reader.